All Products

 Query the storage details of dynamic tables

-You can use the hologres.hg_relation_size function to query the storage size and details of a dynamic table.
-For more information about how to use the hologres.hg_relation_size function, see the Query the storage details of a table section of the "Query the storage sizes of tables and databases" topic.
+You can use the hologres.hg_relation_size function to view the storage size and details of a dynamic table.
+For more information about the hologres.hg_relation_size function, see View table storage details.

 Manage state tables

 When you create a dynamic table in incremental data refresh mode, the system generates a state table at the underlying layer to store data aggregation results.
 The state table helps accelerate data computing.
 By default, the state table is stored in the default table group and does not support resharding.
-For more information, see Overview of the dynamic table feature.
+For more information, see Dynamic table.
 If you change the refresh mode from incremental data refresh to full data refresh, the state table is deleted by default.

 Query the storage size of a state table